ukduw/conditional-logic-stock-screener/README.md

     - Top Losers with disproportionate/significant activity

 CLSS is especially useful for traders with multiple strategies and/or traders with strategies with high fake-out rates.

+3. The final output is written to a CSV file for easy export